pixelart7/chaiyapat-astro-site/content/about/00-profile.md

 ---
 title: Chaiyapat Tantiworachot
-subtitle: Solution Dev + HCI Researcher
+subtitle: Software Engineer + HCI Researcher
 aliasesAndAffiliation:
   - YWC18
   - PIX7 of PlearnGaming # see if can make link in here